 Talk to Your Vet About Medication

 Some pets with severe anxiety are helped by medication.
 Some medications are given daily for chronic anxiety while others can be used on an as-needed basis.
 Talk to your veterinarian to see which type of medication, if any, might be right for your pet.
 Your pet’s anxiety is hard on him and it can also be hard on you.

 Finding solutions that work for your specific pet will go a long way toward helping him have a more fulfilling and less stressful life.
 It will also help you enjoy your cat or dog more.

-It takes some time and effort (and, in some cases, expense) to find what works to alleviate your pet’s anxiety on the 4th of July, during thunderstorms, and during other loud events.
+It takes some time and effort (and, in some cases, expense) to find what works to alleviate your pet’s anxiety on Memorial Day and the 4th of July, during thunderstorms, and during other loud events.
 However, it will be worth it when you see how happy and relaxed it makes your best furry friend.